|

 Jones,

 David.
-'Scottish Furniture at Abbotsford',
+'Scottish Furniture at Abbotsford', in Abbotsford

 and Sir Walter Scott: The Image and the Influence, ed.
 Iain